hillhacks/website/README.md

 # hillhacks website - https://hillhacks.in/

-Source code for the hillhacks website.
+Source code for an amaizing hillhacks website.

 ## Compiling